django-helpdesk/django-helpdesk/README.rst

 Demo Quickstart
 ---------------

-django-helpdesk includes a basic demo Django project so that you may easily get started with testing or developing django-helpdesk.
+`django-helpdesk` includes a basic demo Django project so that you may easily get started with testing or developing `django-helpdesk`.
 The demo project resides in the `demo/` top-level folder.

 It's likely that you can start up a demo project server by running